intel-iot-devkit/object-size-detector-cpp/README.md

 ![app image](./images/object-size-detector.png)

-## Introduction
+## What It Does

-This object size detector application is one of a series of computer vision (CV) reference implementations using the OpenVINO™ toolkit.
  This application demonstrates how to use CV to detect and measure the approximate size of assembly line parts.
 It is designed to work with an assembly line camera mounted above the assembly line belt.
 The application monitors mechanical parts as they are moving down the assembly line and raises an alert if it detects a part on the belt outside a specified size range.

 ## Requirements

 ### Hardware
-* 6th Generation Intel® Core™ processor with Intel® Iris® Pro graphics and Intel® HD Graphics
+* 6th to 8th Generation Intel® Core™ processors with Intel® Iris® Pro graphics and Intel® HD Graphics

 ### Software
 * [Ubuntu\* 16.04 LTS](http://releases.ubuntu.com/16.04/)
-*Note*: NOTE: Use kernel versions 4.14+ with this software.
+*Note*: Use kernel versions 4.14+ with this software.
 However, kernel versions 4.7+ are also recommended.

 Determine the kernel version with the uname command.
 In a terminal window type on the command line:
 ```
 uname -a
 ```
-* OpenCL™ Runtime Package
-* OpenVINO™ toolkit
+* Intel® Distribution of OpenVINO™ toolkit 2019 R2 Release

-## How it works
+## How It Works

 This object size detector works with a video source, such as a camera.
 The application captures video frames and processes the frame data with OpenCV* algorithms.
 It detects objects on the assembly line and calculates the area (length x width) the objects occupy.
 If the calculated area is not within a predefined range, as specified via command line parameters, the application raises an alert to notify the assembly line operator.
 Optionally, the application sends data to a message queuing telemetry transport (MQTT) machine, or machine messaging server, as part of an assembly line data analytics system.